danielg7/FireWeatherDataAnalyses/01_FireWeather_FEMO.md

     ##  $ POI_Shaded     : logi  NA NA NA NA NA NA ...
     ##  $ Location       : Factor w/ 5 levels "Between DP20 and DP30",..: 4 4 4 5 1 1 2 3

 We see a few things here.
-First, the "Date" column is misname.
+First, the "Date" column is misnamed on some computers (looking at you, some Windows machines!).
 Let's rename it.
+On Macs, this doesn't happen.

 First, let's look at the first column of the dataframe: